 Brief Reason Verbose Reason Brief Description Verbose Recommendation IP board change (1) This IP has board specific outputs.
 Current project board <current_board> and the board <original_board> used to customize the IP <ip_name> do not match.</ip_name></original_board></current_board> Re-target IP Change the project part or re-target this IP using the upgrade flow to the current project part or board.
 See Upgrading IP for more information.
 IP part change Current project part <current_part> and the part <original_part> used to customize the IP <ip_name> do not match.</ip_name></original_part></current_part> Change the project part or re-target this IP using the upgrade flow to the current project part or board.
 See Upgrading IP for more information.
 IP contains locked subcore IP <ip_name> contains one or more locked subcores.</ip_name> Upgrade parent IP Upgrade the parent IP < PARENTNAME > .
 See Editing IP Sources for more information.

-Other IP Def not found The IP definition was not found in the IP catalog Add the IP definition to the catalog or consult the IP catalog for the replacement IP.
+Brief Reason Verbose Reason Brief Description Verbose Recommendation IP Def not found The IP definition was not found in the IP catalog Add the IP definition to the catalog or consult the IP catalog for the replacement IP.
 See Using the IP Catalog for more information.
 Read-only XCI/BOM/Project The XCI, XML, or XPR file is read-only, so the IP is write-protected.
 Review your project and file system permissions causing the IP to be read-only.
 See Editing IP Sources for more information.
 User-managed IP The IP is configured as a user-managed IP.
 In this mode it is the users responsibility to manage all IP files.
 Reconfigure to be a system managed IP (see is_managed property described in Editing IP Sources) if this is unexpected.
+Other USER_LOCKED property The IP is locked by the user.
+In this mode, it is the responsibility of the user to manage all IP files.
+Remove the USER_LOCKED property on the IP.
+See Editing IP Sources for more information.
 Disabled component Unsupported Upgrade IP.
 Target IP definition <target_ipdef> does not support the current project part <current_part>.
 Select a supported project part before upgrading the IP.
 See Appendix C, Using the Platform Board Flow for IP for more information.</current_part></target_ipdef> Incompatible license The IP instance requires one or more mandatory licenses but no valid licenses were found.
 Obtain a valid license before upgrading the IP.
 See Using Fee-Based Licensed IP.